How to Write a Winning Love Letter to Home Sellers

 Getting your offer accepted isn’t easy in the red-hot East Bay real estate market, where homes for sale in Oakland, Berkeley, Lafayette, Alameda, and the rest of the region draw multiple offers.
 One Abio listing in Walnut Creek received 11 offers, another in Berkeley received 15, and a house in Oakland got a whopping 23!

-How can your offer stand out in this competitive climate?
+How can your offer stand out in such a competitive climate?

-A love letter to the home seller puts a human face on your bid.
-With a letter, you are no longer just a number on a piece of paper.
+Why?
+They know that making the highest offer might be the obvious way to win a bid, but sometimes the bottom line isn’t just about money.
+With a love letter to the home seller, you are no longer just a number on a piece of paper.
 You are someone who loves the home, who has a backstory, who can envision making a new life there.
-If you are lucky, you’ll tug at some heartstrings.
+If you’re lucky, you’ll tug at some heartstrings.

 Love Letter Do’s

 - Be authentic.
 There are templates you can use for a little guidance to get started (Google “love letter to seller”).
-But once you have your bearings, veer away from the template to avoid being obvious and impersonal.
+But once you have your bearings, veer away from the template to avoid being generic.

 - Stick to one page.
-Sellers don’t have time or interest in reading your life story.
+Sellers don’t have time to read your novel.

 - Write about how amazing the home is.
 Be specific about details you love.
 Do you adore the neighborhood, too?
 Tell the seller.